10 Best Things to Do in Tarragona, Spain

 Do you feel like going to the beach?
 In Tarragona this is not a problem!
 Even though you’re in the middle of a city and part of the coast is taken up by the admittedly unattractive harbor, you can still have a great beach day here: Tarragona even once won an award for the most natural city beaches in Spain!

 From the Torre del Pretori you can see especially well the Platja Arrabassada and the Platja Savinosa.
-Although very close to the city, Tarragona’s beaches are largely natural.
+Although Tarragona’s beaches are very close to the city, they are largely unspoiled.
 You’ll really find a lot of greenery and great hiking trails in the area.

 Shopping in Tarragona